federicovegetti/vizCompText2023/README.md

 The two HTML tutorial cover a very quick intro to R basics (filename: `R_basics_dplyr`) together with the `dplyr` package, and the full data visualization class (filename: `R_visualization`).

-The other files are all the data files that we being used in the two tutorials.
+The other files are the data files that are used in the two tutorials.

-I recommend to download everything and keep all the files in the samy folder.
+I recommend to download everything and keep all the files in the samy folder (also because the HTML files won't render on here).